effector/reflect/Readme.md

 }
 ```

-However, very often it is not really convenient to create a separate component with separate subscription, as it produces more code, which is a bit harder to read and change.
-Because this is basically a mapping from store values to props - it is easier to do it only once at the top.
+However, it's very often not very convenient to create a separate component with a separate subscription, because it produces more code that's a little harder to read and modify.
+Since it's essentially mapping store values to props - it's easier to do it just once at the very top.

-Also, most of the time this is not really a huge problem as React's diffing is fast enough.
-But larger the app gets, more small performance hits like this will appear in the code, more of them will combine into bigger performance issues.
+Also, in most cases it's not a big problem, since React is pretty fast at diffing.
+But as the application gets bigger, there are more and more of these small performance problems in the code, and more and more of them combine into bigger performance issues.

 ### Reflect's way